Remote and virtual tower: Development and validation

-RVT in operation
+RVT systems in operation

 As of 21 April 2015 12:00 am, the airport of Örnsköldsvik/Gideå (OER/ESNO) is run using remote ATC services from Sundsvall/Midlanda (SDL/ESNN).
 This is reported to be the first production deployment of RVT in the world.
 The system was tested at Leesburg Executive Airport in summer 2015.

 In December 2019, a new airport (Scandinavian Mountains Airport, SCR/ESKS) was opened in Sweden without any traditional tower, being the first airport with only virtual tower (operated from Sundsvall).

 On 1 October 2015 the FAA announced Northern Colorado Regional Airport (FNL/KFNL) (formerly known as Fort Collins-Loveland Municipal Airport) as the first official FAA approved Virtual Air Traffic Control Tower test site in the United States.
-The equipment and Searidge Technologies Remote Tower System were installed at the airport in 2018-2019, with initial testing and assessments of the new virtual technology commencing shortly thereafter.
+The equipment and Searidge Technologies Remote Tower System were installed at the airport in 2018–2019, with initial testing and assessments of the new virtual technology commencing shortly thereafter.
 Plans for certification and opening of the remote tower in 2023 have been delayed due to COVID-19.

+To provide efficient workforce coverage and lower airport operating costs, German air navigation provider DFS decided to shift all Saarbrücken, Erfurt, and Dresden air traffic operations to a Remote Tower Control Center in Leipzig.
+On 4 December 2018, a Luxair regional airliner arriving at Saarbrücken Airport was the first aircraft remotely cleared for landing from the Deutsche Flugsicherung (DFS) Remote Tower Control Center 450 kilometers (280 miles) east in Leipzig.
+Airport Erfurt followed in 2022, Airport Dresden is planned to go operationally in 2024.
+DFS developed its remote tower system together with the Austrian technology company Frequentis, while the video and infrared sensors come from the German group Rheinmetall Defence Electronics.
+DLR supported the development and validation phase with a prototype test installation at Airport Erfurt and concept validations via real-time simulations in its Remote Tower Laboratory at DLR, Braunschweig (2012-2016).